Guide to install mod_security for Apache Server

 %>

-At the time of the response body we will make comparisons between the client ip token encryption and MD5 was calculated and assigned to the page in response body.Neu not the same, we recognize that ip is defaced, conduct block and report back to the administrator via email
+At the beginning there is a request to the client's token will be calculated based on MD5 IP users.
+Token will be placed on the web site to make white people browsing can not see it.
+At the time of the response body we will make comparisons between the client ip token encryption and MD5 was calculated and assigned to the page in response body.Neu not the same, we recognize that ip is defaced, conduct block and report back to the administrator via email We use the following rules to avoid:

 PHP source code: